Here’s an extensive list of the Best Medicinal Plants with their Benefits and uses so you can make the most of your lovely foliage!

 Camomilla, and Flos Chamomile

 Chamomile is a European plant of the daisy family with white and yellow flowers and a fresh aroma.
-People use it in manufacturing almost everything, from cosmetics to beverages for years.
-Here are some of its health benefits:
+People use it in manufacturing almost everything, from cosmetics to beverages, for years.
+Here are some of these yellow flowered medicinal plant uses:

 - Treats Insomnia